Feasibility Consultants Being Hired For Upgradation Of 135-km Track - UrduPoint

 Feasibility Consultants Being Hired For Upgradation Of 135-km Track

-Ministry of Railways has sought services of reputed consultants for carrying out feasibility study for restoration and upgradation of Jacobabad-Silra Shahdad Kot-Larkana section

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :Ministry of Railways has sought services of reputed consultants for carrying out feasibility study for restoration and upgradation of Jacobabad-Silra Shahdad Kot-Larkana section.
+ISLAMABAD, Jul 7 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :Ministry of Railways has sought services of reputed consultants for carrying out feasibility study for restoration and upgradation of Jacobabad-Silra Shahdad Kot-Larkana section.

 "The length of the track is 135 kilometers and Pakistan Railways intends to hire the services of reputed consultants or joint venture to prepare feasibility study in this regard," an official in the Ministry of Railways told APP.